TinoRiebe/desaster/README.md

     `python run.py`

-     better you run `python app/run.py` from the working directory
+     better you run `python app/run.py` from the root directory

 3. Go to http://0.0.0.0:3001/